 The universe is formed by nothing but the various vibrations caused by yin-yang dual play, while yin and yang emerge from nothing through the split of the essentially united/integrated nothingness.

 Each vibration has a unique frequency.
-When a beating pattern shares the same pitch with a certain rhythm of a tremor in the universe, they empower each other and the info message can get through.
+When a beating pattern shares the same pitch with a certain rhythm of a tremor in the universe, they empower each other and share the same info message.

 In most cases the frequencies of the vibrations are different, therefore they obstruct each other’s access thus appear to be solid, even by essence they are both nothing.

 It is why most people can’t walk through walls.
 The purpose of the yin-yang split is to allow the dual play to perform.
 The purpose of the dual play is to create different rhythms which are used to form elusive structures for dramas to stage.

 Chinese artists bring the ancient Chinese drum dance to life.